microsoft/vscode-react-native/README.md

 To debug a project created using Expo or the `create-react-native-app` task, you can use embedded support for Expo.

-Prepare your environment the [Expo CLI Quickstart instruction](https://reactnative.dev/docs/environment-setup).
+Prepare your environment by following the [Expo CLI Quickstart instruction](https://reactnative.dev/docs/environment-setup).
 For correct work with Expo this extension **`requires Android SDK`**.
 So also pay attention to the `React Native CLI Quickstart` tab, where you can find the Android SDK installation guide: